|

 to center on this older version; however I performed

-simple mod to pan the upper Leslie mic channels.
+this simple mod to pan the upper Leslie mic channels.

 The second challenge with this mixer is that it only has one pair of outputs.
 I needed to split the outputs to the amp